PKuebler/pigeon-go/README.md

 ## Differences to the Javascript version

-With Changes it is possible to use a `mid` in addition to the `gid`.
+- With Changes it is possible to use a `mid` in addition to the `gid`.
 For example, it is also possible to transport a Kafka, Redis or network protocol ID.
+- If a command fails, the document remains in its initial state.
+A broken state is possible in PigeonJS.